jlelong/LaTeX-Workshop-wiki/Snippets.md

 | `**`                 | `^{$1}`                  |
 | `...`                | `\dots`                  |

 The following commands are also as intellisense completion.
-The prefix `@` is set by the configuration variable `latex-workshop.intellisense.snippets.trigger.latex` and can be replaced by any other non-alphabetical character.
-Setting `latex-workshop.intellisense.snippets.trigger.latex` to the empty string deactivates these snippets.
+The prefix `@` is set by the configuration variable `latex-workshop.intellisense.atSuggestion.trigger.latex` and can be replaced by any other non-alphabetical character.
+Setting `latex-workshop.intellisense.atSuggestion.trigger.latex` to the empty string deactivates these snippets.

 | Prefix               | Command                  |
 | -------------------- | ------------------------ |